cognitivetech/ollama-ebook-summary/README.md

 Some of that run of api calls didn't go perfectly.
 When necessary I found a missing section in my original summary, and ran it through the bullet point prompting, so I wasn't missing any sections, but could maintain readability.

-When I was going to do this manually, it would have taken me over a month.
+When I was going to do this manually, it was going to take weeks for each summary.

 One thing I was worried about too is plagarism.
 With the final text containing around 25% of the characters as original, was this going to take me far beyond "fair use" into plagarism land?